Life is mysterious and magic, and we are always trying to find that shortcut, but there are none.

 Building with a deliberate mind and focusing on the end goal is a sure shot way to failure.

-here is my biggest argument.
+Here is my biggest argument.

-The deliberate way of life assumes that you know what you want.
+The deliberate way of life assumes that you know what you want. and That it is right for you.

 But, we are malleable.
 We are ever changing.

-It may surprise you If you look back and see, where you are today.
+It may surprise you if you look back and see where you are today.

 This is where you wanted to be.
-This was the target may be.

-but today, it feels like you have further more miles to go.
+But today, it feels like you have further more miles to go.

 That is how our mind is.